 • if a student is undertaking another course during a break from their main course and the points will be credited towards their main course.

-Students would also have unlimited work rights in the break between courses (if you packaged courses together on the same student visa).
+Students (Bachelor’s) would also have unlimited work rights in the break between courses (if you packaged courses together on the same student visa).
 Students also have unlimited work rights upon completion of your studies until the end of your student visa.

 How does immigration check how many hours I worked?